 Agreement

-I agree to participate in this research project and I have received a copy of this form.
+I agree to participate in this research project and I have received a cop y of this form.

-Student's Name (Please Print)
+Student's Name (Please Print) Date -

-Student's Signature
+Student's Signature -

-I have explained to the above named individual the nature and purpose, benefits and possible risks associated with participation in this research.
-I have answered all questions that have been raised and I have provided the participant with a copy of this form.
+I have explained to the above named associated with participation in this reand I have provided the participant w esearch.
+I have answered all ques •

-Researcher
+Researcher Date -